Vermont Horse Racing Betting in 2024

 BetAnySports made its name by providing the most value to its customers by slashing its house edge.
 At the sportsbook, that means favorable odds and the most reduced juice of any site.

 The racebook also embraces the idea of giving its customers value.
 It has some of the highest win limits in the state and also offers an attractive cashback rebate program.
 BetAnySports returns 3% on straight bets and 6% on exotics, with the percentages increasing based on volume to a maximum of 9%.
-And that’s on all bets, win or lose, not just a rebate on losses.
+This generous ongoing promotion applies to all bets, win or lose, not just a rebate on losses.

 - Cashback rebate goes up to 9% on all bets, not just losses